Cunt Toward Enemy

 “Halfway through I started laughing and couldn’t stop.
 I felt like I was going crazy.”

-Talking takes Lazur’s mind off everything, allows his body to work.
-So he lets himself speak naturally, aimlessly, knowing he needs to relax on the deepest level.
-“I always wanted to watch it again.
+This stupid conversation is the only thing keeping him from freezing up.
+So he allows himself to speak naturally, aimlessly, knowing he needs to relax on the deepest level.
+“I always wanted to see it again.
 I don’t know why.
-It made me so sad.
-It was horrible.
-But it was perfect.”
+It made me so sad.”

 “We should watch it together sometime.”